 At St Dennis Primary Academy, we use a range of qualitative and quantitative data to review our curriculum impact and subsequent design.

-How - We analyse data from national tests to inform future planning along with regular summative tests and retrieval practice to review connections, sequencing and develop the curriculum.
+How?
+We analyse data from national tests to inform future planning along with regular summative tests and retrieval practice to review connections, sequencing and develop the curriculum.
 We also use rigorous monitoring throughout the year to evaluate our curriculum design and the quality of education.
 Alongside the senior leadership team, middle leaders and subject leaders review learning through being in classrooms, studying learning sequences and outcomes and evaluating pupil voice to provide individual and whole-school feedback to move practice forward.
 This celebrates successes and highlights areas for development.

-What - High quality learning outcomes are produced as pupils are given opportunities for multiple drafts which are scaffolded by specific feedback.
+What?
+High quality learning outcomes are produced as pupils are given opportunities for multiple drafts which are scaffolded by specific feedback.
 Subsequently, pupils are proud of their learning.

 Our curriculum ensures that we develop well-rounded pupils with a clear understanding of core values such as aspiration, courage, achievement, friendship, teamwork and responsibility.
 It also investigates our similarities and differences, promotes acceptance, diversity, and citizenship.
 Physical, linguistic, cognitive and social and emotional skills are developed through oracy resulting in confident and articulate communicators, ready for the next stage of their education and beyond.

-Learning dispositions are developed, leading to success both now and in the future.
+Learning dispositions and character traits are developed, leading to success both now and in the future.
 Children demonstrate good levels of resilience and motivation, and a growth mindset when faced with different types of challenge.
 They develop attitudes and dispositions to make a positive contribution to the world in terms of community and the environment.
 Our daily interactions and observations on school visits and memorable events provide a regular check on this.
 Success across the wider areas of the curriculum reflect this.